rackerlabs/support-how-to/content/cloud-servers/using-the-apache-2-buddy-script-for-performance-and-stability.md

     [ !! ] Going by the average Apache process, Apache can potentially use 6448.81 MB RAM: Without considering services:           110.54 % of total installed RAM Considering extra services: 113.16 % of remaining RAM [ !! ] Going by the largest Apache       process, Apache can potentially use 8029.81 MB RAM: Without considering services: 137.64 % of total installed RAM             Considering extra services: 140.90 % of remaining RAM

-    It is important to understand that this statement is made with the following assumptions:
+You should know that this statement is made with the following assumptions:

 •   Going by the average Apache process -- Not all Apache processes will be average sized, some processes may be larger,       others will be smaller.
 •   Without considering services – Apache Buddy attempts to calculate the possible memory usage of the Apache webserver,       it makes no effort to take into consideration that available memory will also be used for other applications such as PHP,     MariaDB and the operating system itself.
 •   Considering extra services – Apache Buddy attempts to calculate the 'possible' memory usage of the Apache webserver       while making assumptions of the memory usage of other available applications which may or may not be correct.

 **This statement provided by Apache2Buddy should be considered to be informational regarding the worst case scenario and       that further investigation may be required to obtain clarity.
-For more information please see the following link:** https://richardforth.github.io/apache2buddy_ag/
+For more information please see the following link:**
+    https://richardforth.github.io/apache2buddy_ag/